HossamMohamed12/HossamMohamed12/README.md

 - [ Game Store Data Scraper ](https://github.com/HossamMohamed12/Game-Store-Data-Scraper): This Python-based web scraping project automates the extraction of game data from popular online stores like Steam and Epic Games Store.
 - [Top IMDb Movies ](https://github.com/HossamMohamed12/Top-IMDb-Movies): Utilizing the power of Python, this project presents a robust web scraping solution adept at gathering valuable data from diverse sources on the internet.
 Leveraging leading the scraping package Scrapy.
+## Get in Touch

+- Email: 1hossam.mohamed2@gmail.com

+Feel free to reach out if you'd like to collaborate on any projects or just want to connect!